USTC-MLI-F23/Assignments/assignment3/README.md

 ## 4. Submission

 Given that we have provided all the guidance to complete this experiment in the Task section, we will not provide the `.ipynb` framework again.
-Therefore, you will need to implement the experiment yourself and write it in **one** `main.ipynb` file.
+Therefore, you should implement the experiment yourself and write it in **one** `main.ipynb` file.
 Your code should not be placed in more than one file.

 Your report should include but not be limited to the following contents: